RaumZeit/MarchingSquares.js/README.md

 featuring IsoLines and IsoBand computation.

 The implementation computes *iso lines* (*iso contours*) or *iso bands* for gridded scalar fields and returns an array of (closed) paths that enclose the respective threshold(s).
+To speed-up computations when multiple *iso lines*/*iso bands* are required, the implementation makes use of a [Quad-Tree](https://en.wikipedia.org/wiki/Quadtree) data structure for fast look-ups of those cells in the scalar field that actually contribute to the *iso line* or *iso band*, respectively.

 ## Table of contents
 1. [Availability](#availability)